marciovai/marciovai.github.io/_posts/2020-06-21-building-a-recommendation-system-in-python.md

 ![Cosine Similarity Chart](/images/cos_similarity_chart.jpg)
 {: refdef}

-## Data
+## Dataset
-As mentioned previously, Collaborative-Filtering relies on interaction data, so our dataset is composed of
+As mentioned previously, Collaborative-Filtering relies on interaction data so we need a set of recorded interactions between Users and Items.
+Luckily for us there is a dataset that does exactly that, which is the MovieLens dataset composed of movie ratings made by users.